 - Mary Ann Kay Rossiter <– you are here!

 - Christina Walker

 Welcome to this month’s “Blogging Friends Blog Hop!”

 Who are the ‘Blogging Friends’?
 We are Stampin’ Up! demonstrators all across the U.S. and Canada.
 Most of us haven’t met in person, but love Stampin’ Up and want to share with you!
 Please join us on the 1st of every month to see what wonderful things we have created!
-Each month we’ll have a different theme; this month it’s: Taste of the Tropics!!
+Each month we’ll have a different theme!
+This month it’s the color RED!

 In case you’ve never ‘done’ a blog hop before, it’s really easy!